modelscope/evalscope/llmuses/perf/README.md

                         The network connection timeout --read-timeout READ_TIMEOUT
-                        The network read timeout --max-prompt-length MAX_PROMPT_LENGTH
+                        The network read timeout
-                        Maximum input prompt length --min-prompt-length MIN_PROMPT_LENGTH
-                        Minimum input prompt length.
-  --prompt PROMPT       Specified the request prompt, all the query will use this prompt, You can specify local file via @file_path, the prompt will be the file content.
   -n NUMBER, --number NUMBER
                         How many requests to be made, if None, will will send request base dataset or prompt.
   --parallel PARALLEL   Set number of concurrency request, default 1